JuliaAI/LearnAPI.jl/docs/src/index.md

 - `update!`, for adding model iterations, or responding efficiently to other post-`fit`changes in hyperparameters

-- `ingest!`, for incremental learning
+- `ingest!`, for incremental learning (training further using *new* data, without re-initializing learned parameters)

 - **operations**, `predict`, `predict_joint`, `transform` and `inverse_transform` for
   applying the model to data not used for training